 3. Don’t try to win the judge’s sympathy.
 Social Security disability judges have seen and heard it all.
 Manufactured tears and other histrionics won’t work.
 Moreover, the judge’s job is to apply the facts of your case to the law, and the law is only concerned with your ability to work.
 Everything else – your dire financial situation; the fact that your car was repossessed or that you were evicted – is irrelevant to the disability determination.

-If you are not currently represented by a Detroit disability attorney, please contact me if you would like to talk about your upcoming hearing or another aspect of your disability case.
+If you are not currently represented by a Detroit disability attorney for social security disability hearing, please contact me if you would like to talk about your upcoming hearing or another aspect of your disability case.